ODINKS/Coder-s-Den-Ass-1-and-2/README.md

-# Coder-s-Den-Ass-1-and-2
+# Coder's Den Assignment
-To Submit Days 1 and 2 Assignment
+To Submit all exercises of the 30-days-of-JavaScript by Asabeneh.